Share

 High rate of collapsed transactions

-Time wasted and emotional toll
+Time lost and emotional toll

 What this means for landlords